quii/learn-go-with-tests/command-line.md

 const PlayerPrompt = "Please enter the number of players: "
 ```

-Use this in both the test code and `PokerCLI`.
+Use this in both the test code and `CLI`.

 Now we need to send in a number and extract it out.
 The only way we'll know if it has had the desired effect is by seeing what blind alerts were scheduled.